 Doctors highly advise keeping track of the vertigo symptoms you are experiencing.
 It’s a good idea to have a diary to record your activities each time the vertigo hits.
 This can help you pinpoint what your personal triggers are.
 Most bouts of vertigo are rarely life-threatening.
 However, if it begins to affect your daily activities or happens more frequently, immediately consult with your family doctor.

-If you have been experiencing vertigo attacks that are not associated with any underlying condition stated above, you could be a candidate for upper cervical chiropractic treatment.
+If you have been experiencing vertigo attacks that are not associated with any underlying condition stated above, you could be a candidate for upper cervical chiropractic relief care.
 Here at Rickards Chiropractic in Escondido, California, we understand the relationship between the bones of the upper neck and the body’s balance system.
 Do not hesitate to call or visit our Escondido clinic for a consultation.

 Any misalignment in the C1 and C2 vertebrae can put pressure on the brainstem and cause it to send false signals to the brain about the location of the body.
 Consequently, if the brainstem sends a message that the body is in motion when it is not, vertigo can ensue.